 10: Never Leads to a Full-Time Job

 On joining a program, the apprentice receives an individual employment contract, giving him or her the same rights as other employees in the organization.
 By the end of the program, the apprentice gains a thorough understanding of the business and is qualified to accept a full-time role within the organization.
 A permanent position may not be a guarantee, but the possibilities exist.
-Apprentices may progress their career by going elsewhere after gaining experience and learning new skills.
+Apprentices may progress their careers by going elsewhere after gaining experience and learning new skills.

 11: It Involves Extensive Paperwork

-The paperwork for registering an apprenticeship program is simple.
+The paperwork for registering for an apprenticeship program is simple.
 Under normal circumstances, the interested candidate has to complete a digital form and submit it electronically.
 All the data is organized in one place.

 12: The Apprentice Has No Control over the Program